TomDamri1/ChatApp/README.md

 sudo apt install python-requests sudo apt install python3-requests sudo -H pip3 install python-socketio
+`
+you can choose either run ther server locally or otherwise. non local- is hosted in heroku hosting services.
+local-with local file.
+run the server locally by selceting the run local server option in login page, and run server-linux file in        Login/Login/ChatApp/server
+Server: NodeJS , -> express,mongoose,socket.io
+will be installed using 'npm install' command while on the server folder from package.json file.

 ## TO INSATLL:
 1.extract the files at your home directory.